aspose-cells/Aspose.Cells-Doc-md/english/net/release-notes/release-notes-2023/aspose-cells-for-net-23-5-release-notes/_index.md

 ### **Adds ListColumn.TotalsRowLabel property**

-Gets and sets the label of toals row in the table.
+Gets and sets the label of totals row in the table.

 ### **Adds ListObject.PutCellValue(Int32,Int32,Object,Boolean) method**